 Persia and Iran – Are they the same?

 Both Iran and Persia are used interchangeably about the country and also while you are on the ground.
 Reference to Persia is more so in the context of the history and legacy of the ancient kingdom of the Persian Empire; Iran is about the modern-day Islamic Republic of Iran in the Middle East.

 READ MORE: About my experience travelling in modern Iran and ancient Persia and what to expect when you are on the ground.

 Can Everyone Travel to Iran?
 Iran Visas and Authorisation Codes

 Getting a visa for Iran is quite possibly the most stressful and challenging part of your entire trip.
 You first need to know if you are eligible and what limitations you may face.

 For countries like the UK, which have strained and little to no diplomatic relations with Iran, you may find that you cannot even get an Iran visa in your country because there is no Iranian embassy.
 British travel to Iran means a little more legwork, where you may also have to travel elsewhere, like Dublin or Paris for example, to obtain the visa since there is no Iran embassy in the UK.

 How to Get an Iran Visa on Arrival – 180 Countries

-On the 14th February 2016, the Ministry of Iran announced that airports are directed to issue 30-day visas for nationals of 180 countries.
+On the 14th February 2016, the Ministry of Iran announced that airports could issue 30-day visas for Iran, for nationals of 180 countries.